rigvova/ml-models/README.md

 # Machine Learning Models

-This repository contains classical machine learning models implemented in Python, including Linear Regression, Logistic Regression, and a Regression Tree.
+This repository contains classical machine learning models implemented in Python, including Linear Regression, Logistic Regression, and Decision Trees.
 The models are designed to be simple, easy-to-understand, and effective.

 ## Repository Structure
 The repository consists of the following python scripts:

 * `linear_regression.py`
 * `logistic_regression.py`
+* `tree_regressor.py`

 ## Usage
 To use the LinearRegression class, create an instance of the class, then use the fit method to train on your data.